About Caritas Malta Epilepsy Association (CMEA)

 A very important step was taken when in conjunction with the Education Department we started organising an in-service course for teachers and facilitators every year in July.
 These courses are a very important means to disseminate information in schools all around Malta about what epilepsy is and how to manage it effectively.

-We endeavour to send representatives of our association to various seminars and conferences abroad in order to gain more insight about epilepsy and its’ management and meet other organization to broaden our knowledge and experiences.
-In fact several representatives from our youth section took part in another EU program (Epilepsy Youth in Europe).
-During their stays these youths worked with other youths from all over Europe, they work on I.T projects, socialize, organise cultural activities and also share their experiences vis a vis epilepsy and how they cope with this condition in their respective countries.Through our counter parts in Europe we were also successful in sending one of our members for a full year Training Course.
-During this course the needs of young adults with epilepsy are addressed in order for them to be able to access meaningful employment.
+We endeavour to send representatives of our association to various seminars and conferences abroad in order to gain more insight about epilepsy and its’ management and meet other organisation to broaden our knowledge and experiences.
+In fact, several representatives from our youth section took part in another EU program (Epilepsy Youth in Europe).
+During their stays these youths worked with other youths from all over Europe, they work on I.T. projects, socialise, organise cultural activities and also share their experiences vis a vis epilepsy and how they cope with this condition in their respective countries.Through our counterparts in Europe we were also successful in sending one of our members for a full year Training Course.
+During this course, the needs of young adults with epilepsy are addressed in order for them to be able to access meaningful employment.
 They cover areas in career planning and development and personal development in a holistic manner.

 The Caritas Malta Epilepsy Association has a mailing list where we send out information about meetings, TV programs, and other useful information which may be helpful.
 If you wish to subscribe to our mailing list just send a blank e-mail with the word Subscribe in the subject field to firstname.lastname@example.org.
 Your e-mail address will be kept confidential and will not be used for any other purpose.
 This e-mail address account is not monitored, e-mails sent to this address will not be read or replied to.